If you live in the Kogelberg Biosphere, you’re no stranger to disasters.

 When we lose thousands of hectares of wild environments, before nature has been able to recover from the previous onslaught, then we start facing a nature catastrophe.

-The Kogelberg Biosphere Reserve therefore wants to take action to help now – before the next disaster strikes.
+The Kogelberg Biosphere is preparing itself to help wildlife in distress.
 And we need YOUR support.

 We’ve got a plan:

-Wildfires are an obvious example of threats to our wildlife in the Kogelberg Biosphere Reserve.
+Wildfires are an obvious example of threats to our wildlife in the Kogelberg Biosphere.
 But these are not the only risks we face.
-The Overberg has been severely impacted by flooding events in recent times too.
-Snares are a common problem, creating extreme pain and stress for our animals.
+One of the biggest threats to our wildlife is that of snares.
+This is a cruel, inhumane way of catching animals indiscriminately.
+They create extreme pain and stress for our animals.
 Poisoning incidents have also been recorded.
 And there are other events, both natural and manmade, where our natural environment is impacted, with terrible consequences.